sudowing/cms-utilization-db/README.md

 ![cms-schema source-data-tables](assets/img/readme/cms_schema_source_data.png "CMS Schema | Tables based on .CSV Source Data")

-`services` contains all HCPCS Services represented in the source file.
+- `services` contains all HCPCS Services represented in the source file.

-`providers` (and related tables `providers_individuals` & `providers_organizations`) contains identity information & address for each provider (distinguished by the `providers.entity_type` value).
+- `providers` (and related tables `providers_individuals` & `providers_organizations`) contains identity information & address for each provider (distinguished by the `providers.entity_type` value).

-`provider_performance` contains performance statistics for each HCPCS service provided by each provider.
+- `provider_performance` contains performance statistics for each HCPCS service provided by each provider.

 ### Analytic Data Tables

 ![cms-schema analytic-data-tables](assets/img/readme/cms_schema_analytic_data.png "CMS Schema | Tables based on .CSV Source Data")

-`service_performance` aggregates performance statistics for each HCPCS service across all providers.
+- `service_performance` aggregates performance statistics for each HCPCS service across all providers.

-`service_provider_performance` extends the data contained in `provider_performance`, estimates cumulative amounts charged & paid (`n_of_svcs` * `amt`), and also compares each providers performance attributes against **all other providers** that also perform the service (rankings)
+- `service_provider_performance` extends the data contained in `provider_performance`, estimates cumulative amounts charged & paid (`n_of_svcs` * `amt`), and also compares each providers performance attributes against **all other providers** that also perform the service (rankings)

-`service_provider_performance_summary` aggregates performance statistics by provider across all HCPCS services the provider supports.
+- `service_provider_performance_summary` aggregates performance statistics by provider across all HCPCS services the provider supports.
 Also estimates cumulative amounts charged & paid (`n_of_svcs` * `amt`), compares each providers performance attributes against **all other providers** (rankings).

-`service_provider_performance_summary_type` contains definations of the different ways to group providers in order to generate the data & rankings within `service_provider_performance_summary`.
-Currently, it only supports three groups (all providers + all services, all non-HSPCS services by all providers, and all HSPCS services by all providers.
-Future plans are to group and rank by organizational membership (internal enterprise rankings).
+- `service_provider_performance_summary_type` is used to define different ways of generating summaries (provider groupings and/or service subsets) within `service_provider_performance_summary`.
+Currently, it only supports summary types
+    - all providers + all services
+    - all providers + non-drug HSPCS services
+    - all providers + drug HSPCS services
+    - [**`future`**](https://github.com/sudowing/cms-utilization-db/issues/1): enterprise providers + all services

 ---

 ## Prisma IDs

-The original purpose of this DB was to serve as the datastore for a GraphQL service.
+The first planned consumer of this DB was a GraphQL service.

-[`That project`](https://github.com/sudowing/cms-utilization-graphql) uses [`prisma`](https://github.com/prisma/prisma) to serve a GraphQL API to the data.

-One thing I learned by building that project was that prisma currently doesn't support composite primary keys
+[`That project`](https://github.com/sudowing/cms-utilization-graphql) uses [`prisma`](https://github.com/prisma/prisma) to provide a GraphQL API to the data.
+Unfortunately, when developing that project, it was realized that prisma currently doesn't support composite keys (although the feature is proposed for [`Datamodel v2`](https://github.com/prisma/prisma/issues/3405)).

-To solve this problem, new primary keys were defined (as `prisma_id`), which are all auto incrementing.

-The original keys still exist, but are no long the primary key for the respective tables.
+To resolve this in the meantime, new **auto incrementing** primary keys were defined (as `prisma_id`).
+The original keys still exist, but are no long the primary key for their respective tables.

 ---

-#### Problems // shortcomings
+#### Shortcomings of this Dataset

 This dataset is limited to services billed to CMS and does not include all payers.